teodortymon/nbis_bioinformatics_assignment/README.md

 	docker compose build --force-rm --no-cache
 ```

-If you want to modify relay code, execute `make run-dev` as it will mount the the current directory in the container allowing you to run new code directly in the container.
+If you want to modify the relay code, execute `make run-dev` as it will mount the the current directory in the container allowing you to run new code directly in the container.

-### Testing

-Based on FastAPI documentation recommendations and my own past experience I've chosen [Pytest](https://docs.pytest.org/en/6.2.x/) for the testing framework.
-Easiest way to run tests is to:

-1. `make run-dev` to first spin the containers in dev mode as integrations tests rely on redis
-2. `make test` which will execute `pytest` inside the containers testing the relay, cache & cli.
-Type checking by Mypy is also a part of the command.

-### Running manually
+#### Running manually

-It is recommended to run `docker compose -f docker-compose-dev.yml` or `make run-dev` as that will also spin up the redis cache which the relay relies on but if you'd would wish to run just the server with a single worker and reload on code change:
+It is recommended to run `docker compose -f docker-compose-dev.yml` or `make run-dev` as that will also spin up the redis cache which the relay relies on but if you'd wish to run just the relay with a single worker and reload on code change:

 ```